-Expressions involving dynamic operands are typically themselves dynamic because the effect of absent type information is cascading:
+Expressions involving dynamic operands are typically themselves dynamic, since the effect of absent type information is cascading:

 '''

-dynamic x = 2;
+dvnamic x = 2:

-var y = x 3; // Static type of y is dynamic
+var y = x 3;

+// Static type of y is dynamic

 '''

 There are a couple of obvious exceptions to this rule.
 First, casting a dynamic expression to a static type yields a static expression.
 Second, constructor invocations always yield static expressions-even when called with dynamic arguments.